rwblokzijl/i3/README.md

 ├── profiles - contains the ingredients for the config files │   ├── base - contains settings for home directory and such │   ├── colors - contains different color schemes
-│   ├── personal - contains rig specific settings
+│   ├── machine - contains rig specific settings
-│   ├── shortcuts - contains the shortcuts that should be available everywhere │   ├── style - contains different style configurations ├── rofi
+│   ├── keybinds - contains the keybinds that should be available everywhere │   ├── style - contains different style configurations ├── rofi
 │   ├── generate.sh - generates a new rofi config based on color and style settings